s-victor/TinyPedal/docs/customization.md

     show_position_in_class
 Show position in class while `enable_multi_class_styling` option is also enabled, otherwise this option has no effect.

+    show_lap_difference_outline
+Show outline color based on lap difference (ahead or behind) between player and opponents.
+This option is disabled by default.

     show_pitout_prediction
 Show estimated pit out on-track position indication for each pit stop duration.
 Default indication shows `circle` with `pit stop duration` displayed above.